daniel-fanjul-alcuten/libmjolnir/README.md

 1. It compiles C files.
 1. -I flag is passed to the preprocessor.
 1. -std flag is passed to the compiler.
+1. The output of the preprocessor, compiler, linker and other executables is cached.

 Future work
 --------------